 — The 5th United Nations World Conference on Women (5WWC): India Supera, the founder and visionary of the Feathered Pipe, never accepted the societal notions of gender separation when it comes to opportunity and forging one’s own path.
 India took part in a conference at United Nations in the spring of 2011 in which women leaders from around the world including Chilean President Dr. Michelle Blachelet, the first executive director of the United Nations Entity for Gender Equality and the Empowerment of Women, planned for a potential 5th United Nations World Conference on Women to address the current state of women and children throughout the world.
 Along with Dr. Jean Shinoda Bolen, well-known social activist and author of 13 influential books including her most recent, Artemis: The Indominatable Spirit in Everywoman, India is actively advocating for 5th World Conference on Women.

-— Veteran’s Healing Retreat: In 2012, we held our first healing retreat free of charge for Montana Veterans.
+— Montana Veterans Healing Retreat: In 2012, we held our first healing retreat free of charge for Montana Veterans.
 Lead by Dr. Daniel Libby of the Veteran’s Yoga Project and attendees were referred from a program at the Helena VA Hospital.
-We continued and expanded this joint mission in 2018 with a pro bono retreats for Montana veterans and their families, and Montana veteran women, as well as holding the second annual VYP Summit for yoga teachers and therapists who have a desire to assist veterans in their healing.
+We continue this joint mission in 2018 with a pro bono retreat for Montana women veterans, as well as holding the second annual VYP Summit for yoga teachers and therapists who have a desire to assist veterans in their healing.

 Your Ongoing Support is Essential